NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Toy Models of Superposition.md

 * **Basis-Aligned**: TODO: REVIEW WITH CHATGPT...
 ## Demonstrating Superposition

-On a basic linear model we are
+On a basic linear model we are storing principal components.
+However, when we add nonlinearity in our models, we then get different super positions.